 Low Volume Masks

 Wondering what low volume masks are?
 Fret not!
 I am about to explain it all.
-The design of low volume masks is in such a way that the lens is closer to the face as compared to the regular masks.
+The design of low volume masks is in such a way that the lens is closer to the face as compared to the regular full face snorkel mask.

-Now, you’re probably wondering what’s the benefit to buying them?
-Well, since the lens is closer to the eyes, the air volume is reduced.
+Now, you’re probably wondering what’s the benefit to buying a low-volume full face snorkel mask?
+Well, since the lens is closer to the eyes and snugger around the nose, the air volume is reduced.

-Consequently, when you exhale through your nose, not as much air will escape compared to a regular mask.
-If you come to think of it, it’s a wise choice as you get to keep the air inside your lungs.
+Consequently, when you exhale through your nose, not as much air will escape out the window compared to a regular mask.
+If you come to think of it, a low volume full-face snorkel mask is a wise choice as you get to keep the air inside your lungs.
 Also, less exhalation means less fog.
 Pretty smart!

-Now that you know what to look for in a snorkeling mask, I feel that you are ready to swim through (another pun intended) our list.
-Let’s jump right in!
+Now that you know what to look for in snorkel masks, I feel that you are ready to swim through (another pun intended) our detailed reviews.
+Let’s dive right in!

 The Ultimate Snorkeling Masks in 2020

-It is evident that Cressi had comfort in mind when designing the snorkel mask set.
-I get the idea from the broader view and frameless mask design.
+It is evident that Cressi had comfort for snorkelers in mind when designing the snorkel mask set.
+I get the idea from the broader window view and frameless mask design.
 Since it’s frameless, it is easily foldable, and you can keep it anywhere.

 So if you’re having storage troubles, the Cressi Snorkel Mask is the one for you.
 Just mould it as you will, and keep it in your bag.
-The Cressi Snorkel Mask comes in a black theme.
+The Cressi Snorkel Mask comes in a black theme frame design.

 It is durable and features a 100% silicone skirt which seals watertight.
-Although the skirt is long-lasting, the strap isn’t.
+Although the skirt is long-lasting, the straps are not.
 Users have had issues with the strap as it broke down after a few dives.

-If tunnel-vision isn’t the one for you, then the Cressi frameless mask might be the right one for you as it offers an unobstructed panoramic view of the ocean.
+If tunnel-vision isn’t the one for you, then the Cressi frameless mask might be the right one for you as it offers an unobstructed panoramic view of the ocean or reef.

 This is thanks to the lens that stays close to the eyes.
 I mentioned earlier how important it is to have a low volume mask.
-The Cressi Scuba Diving Snorkelling Freediving Mask is just that.
+The Cressi Scuba Diving Snorkeling Free-diving Mask is just that.

 Thus, making it easier to clean in case of flooding.
-Even though the strap is fragile, it is easily adjustable.
+Even though the straps are fragile, it is easily adjustable around your face and head, and won’t snag your hair.
 Conveniently, it directly attaches the skirt, thus allowing free movement of the head.
 Other features include a hypoallergenic mouthpiece and a purge valve to directly easily expel water.

 The strap is not durable